Name, Address, Social Security Number, and Residency

 Enter your Social Security number and name in the spaces provided.
 If you are filing a married-filing-jointly or a married-filing-separately return, enter your spouse’s name and Social Security number also.
 Enter Social Security numbers in the same order your names appear on the form and on the federal return.

 Enter your United States Postal Service approved address in the space provided.
 Use your “ZIP plus four” nine digit zip code without a hyphen.
 This is a postal service requirement.

-If your address is in a foreign country, enter the street address where indicated and the foreign city, state/province, and postal code all in the city field (abbreviate if necessary).
-Enter only the foreign country name in the “Foreign Country” field and leave the “ZIP code” field blank.
+If your address is in a foreign country, enter the mailing address where indicated.
+Enter the foreign city, state/province and postal code in the City field.
+Abbreviate if necessary.
+Leave the State and Zip Code fields blank.
+Enter only the foreign country name in the “Foreign Country” field.

 Enter your ten-digit phone number without parentheses or hyphens.